What You Need To Know About Celery Seeds And How It Can Help Your Gout

 Celery seed has been used as medicine for thousands of years in many parts of the world but not that well known here in the West.
 Indian Ayurvedic medicine used celery seed to treat colds, flu, water retention, poor digestion, rheumatoid arthritis and other diseases.
 Celery seed is a very powerful and flavorful spice that you can dress your salad with, you can also add it in soups and curries.
 Celery seed goes beyond its’ culinary use since it has many health benefits as an alternative medicine for us gout sufferers backed by many people who suffer from the disease.
-Celery seeds can relieve and prevent many conditions like gout, rheumatoid arthritis, high cholesterol and hypertension.
+Celery seeds may help relieve and prevent many conditions like gout, rheumatoid arthritis, high cholesterol and hypertension.

 What makes celery seeds so effective?

 How do I use celery seed?

 Celery seed can be taken naturally as fresh or as dried seeds but it is not recommended to eat the seeds themselves as they tend to be bitter and can be hard to swallow.
 They are also available as tablets and the recommended dosage is 500 mg (standardized to 450 mg of celery seed extract) 2 times daily.
 Furthermore, it can be taken in capsules filled with celery seed oil and finally you can also take it as an extract which works best.
 You can also find celery seed as a key ingredient in my proprietary blend which is sold on Amazon called NutriGout.
 Since celery seed is a diuretic, it is important to drink plenty of water.

 What is in celery seed?